pombredanne/https-github.com-z88dk-z88dk.wiki-/Tool-z80asm-syntax.md

 The assembler uses two environment variables:

 *   "Z80\_STDLIB" define the default filename of the standard library filename.
-*   "Z80\_OZFILES" define the default path of the standard Z88 OZ system headers.

 ### 3.2.
 Running in the QDOS/SMSQ operating system environment